 Less Than Significant Impact With Mitigation Incorporated: The Alves Lane corridor in Bay Point is an urbanized area consisting primarily of single-family residential and auxiliary land uses.
 The subject 3.85-acre site is currently vacant and is surrounded by other vacant lots, single-family developments, churches, and SR-4.
-A portion of the Contra Costa Canal (Canal), which is an engineered, raw-water aqueduct owned by the U.S. Bureau of Reclamation and operated and maintained by the Contra Costa Water District (CCWD), runs north of and adjacent to the subject property.
-Although the CCWD indicates birds and aquatic species use the Canal because it is an open waterway, as a man-made raw water aqueduct for the conveyance of water from the Delta to urban areas, it is neither a natural watercourse nor a refuge for sensitive habitats.
+A portion of the Contra Costa Canal runs north of and adjacent to the subject property.
 A Biological Resources Assessment (Assessment) was prepared by Olberding Environmental, Inc. (Olberding), Wetland Regulatory Consultants, for the project site.
 Preparation of this report included a review of pertinent data sources, including a query of the California Natural Diversity Database (CNDDB) and literature on relevant background information and habitat characteristics of the project area.
 In addition, a reconnaissance-level (field) survey of the property was conducted on May 26, 2020 to assess and record the current site conditions and adjacent lands for potential biological resources.
 The field survey observed existing conditions, plants and wildlife species, adjacent land uses, soils, and potential biological resource constraints.
 The objectives of the field survey were to determine the potential presence or absence of special-status species habitat and wetland areas.
 The Assessment came to the following conclusions: